PySimpleGUI/PySimpleGUI/docs/index.md

        button_color - Default color for buttons (foreground, background).
-Can be text or hex progress_bar_color - Foreground and background colors for progress bars background_color - Color of the window background is_tabbed_form - Bool.
-If True then window is a tabbed window border_depth - Amount of 'bezel' to put on input boxes, buttons, etc. auto_close - Bool.
-If True window will autoclose auto_close_duration - Duration in seconds before window closes icon - .ICO file that will appear on the Task Bar and end of Title Bar return_keyboard_events - if True key presses are returned as buttons use_default_focus - if True and no focus set, then automatically set a focus text_justification - Justification to use for Text Elements in this window
+Can be text or hex progress_bar_color - Foreground and background colors for progress bars background_color - Color of the window background border_depth - Amount of 'bezel' to put on input boxes, buttons, etc. auto_close - Bool.
+If True window will autoclose auto_close_duration - Duration in seconds before window closes icon - .ICO file that will appear on the Task Bar and end of Title Bar force_top_level - Bool.
+If set causes a tk.Tk window to be used as primary window rather than tk.TopLevel.
+Used to get around Matplotlib problem return_keyboard_events - if True key presses are returned as buttons use_default_focus - if True and no focus set, then automatically set a focus text_justification - Justification to use for Text Elements in this window